justin2004/weblog/DRAFTS/fused_edges/README.md

 ## What

-In a graph database fused edges occur when the domain modeler uses a single edge when a node and two edges would be more thoughtful.
+In a graph database a fused edge occurs when a domain modeler uses a single edge when a node and two edges would be more thoughtful.
-By fused edge I mean using a single edge as a shortcut for multiple edges.
+A fused edge is a single edge as a shortcut for multiple edges.
 To me a fused edges feels like running an interstate through an area of interest and not putting an exit nearby.
 They also feel like putting a cast on a joint that normally articulates.

-Here is an example of fused edges:
+Here is an example of a fused edge:

 ![fused edges](media/fused_edges.png)

-And here is what those fused edges look like in turtle (a popular RDF graph serialization):
+And here is what that fused edge looks like in turtle (a popular RDF graph serialization):
 ```ttl
 :event01 :venueName "Olive Garden" .
 ```